Fondation Pierre Elliot Trudeau

 Can reference letters be submitted directly to the Foundation?

 No, there is a specific way to proceed within the application file.
-Details are clearly provided.
+Details are clearly provided in the application form.

 Can I have more than three referees?